Amarachiike/Regression--prediction-analysis/README.md

 # Housing-prediction-analysis
 This is a housing dataset

-the objective of this project is
+The objective of this project is;

 Understand the Dataset & cleanup.

 Build Regression models to predict the sales w.r.t a single & multiple feature.
 Also evaluate the models & compare thier respective scores like R2, RMSE, Methodology